How to Create Your Summer Muscles In Winter

 Shorter days and cold weather can make it so much easier to press snooze in the mornings and stay warm under the covers.
 If you do manage to make it to the gym, it can be tempting to ease up on your work out in favour of that second coffee.
 However, winter is actually the best time to create the muscle you want to show off in summer.
-We asked Swisse Naturopath and Personal Trainer Deanna Mascioli for a few simple tricks to help keep you motivated throughout the hot chocolate season so you’re ready for the boardies season.
+We asked our Swisse Personal Trainer for a few simple tricks to help keep you motivated throughout the hot chocolate season, so you’re ready for the boardies season.

 1) Create a routine

-In order to break the winter blues, you need to establish a structured routine and stick with it, says Deanna.
-“It’s that easy.
+In order to break the winter blues, you need to establish a structured routine and stick with it.
 Routine helps you break old habits and remain persistent with new ones.
-When I first started training, I always found ‘things came up’ - ‘I’m too busy’, ‘I’m too tired now’, so I took the time to set a routine.”
 Try dedicating certain days to train, recover and meal preparation to help maintain consistency and balance in your lifestyle.

 2) Lift heavier weights

-Lifting heavier weights during winter can develop strength and build muscle due to the increased load placed on muscle fibers.
+Lifting heavier weights during winter can develop strength and build muscle due to the increased load placed on muscle fibres.
 This forces them to work harder and develop strength over time.
-According to Deanna, lifting weights also stimulates lipolysis (fat breakdown) and increases the body’s metabolism (BMR) even after training is finished.
+Lifting weights also stimulates lipolysis (fat breakdown) and increases the body’s metabolism (BMR) even after training is finished.
 This increases the number of overall calories burned.
-She recommends a combination of lower reps and heavier weights.
+Try a combination of lower reps and heavier weights.

 3) Add HIIT to your routine